MJOLNIRPackage/MJOLNIR/docs/Tutorials/Tools/tools.rst

 Binning
 -------
 When dealing with data that is non-uniformly distributed it is sometimes necessary to have a function that creates suitable bins all containing  data.
 This is exactly what the _tools.binEdges does.
-It starts the first bin starts 0.1 times the tolerance away from the first unique entry and iterates through the list of points.
+The first bin starts 0.1 times the tolerance the tolerance away from the first unique entry and iterates through the list of points.
 For each step, as long as the distance between the current value and the next is less than the tolerance the bin is expanded.
 If the distance is greater, a bin is created in the middle between the last accepted and the rejected point.
 This insures that all points are within a bin and that no bins are empty.
 For the last point of the list, it is checked if the difference between last bin edge and point is smaller than tolerance*1.1 and if so, a bin is created of size tolerance.
-Otherwise, the las bin edge is 0.1*tolerance away from last point.
+Otherwise, the last bin edge is 0.1*tolerance away from last point.
 An example is shown in the above code generating the figure below:
  .. figure:: Binning.png
   :width: 30%
   :align: center